metabase/hawk/README.md

 hooks are added; you can check it to see which hooks are in use.
 Note that hooks will not be ran unless the namespace they live in is loaded; this may be affected by `:only` options passed to the test runner.

+Return values of methods are ignored; they are done purely for side effects.

 ## Additional options

 All other options are passed directly to [Eftest](https://github.com/weavejester/eftest); refer to its documentation